Is A One-Hundred Dollar Steak Actually Worth The Money?

 Sides of duck poutine and truffled mac and cheese served to remind us of quite what a monstrous meal this was.
 The strong flavour of the duck went well with the rich gravy and the mac and cheese was beautifully crispy on top, and creamy inside.

 Rounded off with tasty New York cheesecake and refreshing gourmet ice cream, Smith & Wollensky hadn’t failed to impress.
 Two starters, two steaks, two sauces, two sides, two desserts and six drinks cost £320 ($415).
 However, the million dollar question was this: is a one-hundred dollar steak actually worth the money?
-The answer, undoubtedly, is yes.
+The answer, in this case, is yes.